Our first booking dates that are still available, as at the time of this post, are from 8th to 16th July 2020.

 We are confident that a stay at the Half House remains a very good option during these difficult times.
 The cottage is, of course, cleaned to a very high standard between guests.
 You will be staying in a lightly populated part of the country with fresh air, open spaces and no requirement to have close interactions with groups of people.

 Many people who stay at Half House Cottage take some great photographs to remember their holiday.
-However, Martin Ellis takes his photography to a professional level.
-He has very kindly allowed us to use some of the excellent pictures taken during his stay this winter (2019).
+However, Martin Ellis takes photographs professionally and has very kindly allowed us to use some of the excellent pictures taken during his stay this winter (2019).
 They are so good that we have set up a page just for his photos.
 Please visit his website if you are interested in more of his work and/or are interested to buy a top quality print.

 We can now offer electric vehicle charging by arrangement (7kW Type 2 tethered connector).

 Though we know there are red squirrels that live around Cappercleuch we don’t usually get such a great view as we had of this one that hung around for several hours munching on seeds and pine cones.
 You can see him in an HD movie on Youtube:

 We were pleased that a couple of recent guests were able to take up our offer of free locked storage for equipment.
 One person had a mountain bike and another had brought an inflatable kayak.
 Last year we had some people touring on motorbikes who were grateful to have their bikes secure and in the dry.

 A variety of sailing takes place at St Mary’s loch, mostly towards the western portion of the water.
 This crew are near the shore at the March wood.